andgate/higher-c/learn/variables.md

 ```
 $foo: Int = 1
 ```

-Hawk uses the `$` to mark the start of a variable declaration.
+This statement creates a variable named `foo`.
+Similar to Bash, Hawk uses the `$` to mark the start of a variable declaration.
+The name and type is seperated using `:`, and the initial value is assigned using the `=` operator.